colin-mccarthy/k3s-pi-vault/README.md

 I would also suggest you check out [Alex Ellis on Twitter](https://twitter.com/alexellisuk)

-His Twitter account has inspired me to learn lots of fune stuff with Kubernetes FaaS and RPIs.
+His Twitter account has inspired me to learn lots of fun stuff with Kubernetes FaaS and RPIs.

 ### Setup K3s with `k3sup` but do not deploy Traefik